sleeptil3/Mirror/README.md

 # Mirror

-Mirror is an adventure game comprise of three minigames and a boss battle.
+Mirror is an adventure game comprised of three minigames and a boss battle.

 ### Game summary:
 One morning you awake feeling groggy.
 You must not have slept quite right.
 After you walk to the bathroom to wash your face, you are whisked away to a land of adventure.
 But something isn't quite right in the Mirrorrealm...